All the ways to customize the WinX menu in Windows 10 (and Windows 8.1)

-You can start Win+X Menu Editor by running the WinXEditor.exe file from the appropriate subfolder (x86 or x64).
-Once you have opened this application, you will be able to see all your WinX current items listed, as well as all the managing options that available: add a programs, create a group, remove and restore defaults.
+Open the application, and you see all your existing WinX items listed, as well as all the managing options that are available: Add a program, Create a group, Remove and Restore defaults.

 There are four options available: